Hey, check out the forum! If you're logged in, you can participate!

 Before keying up on a repeater, listen for at least 15-30 seconds to make sure you're not stepping on an ongoing conversation.
 Just because you don't hear anything the moment you turn on your radio doesn't mean the repeater is free - there may be a pause between transmissions.

-FCC rules require you to identify with your callsign at the beginning and end of a communication, and at least every 15 minutes during a conversation.
-A simple "WRYZ123" at the start and end is all that's needed.
-Don't make up cute phonetic versions of your callsign — just say it clearly.
+Per 95.1751(a), the FCC requires you to identify with your callsign at the end of a communication and at least every 15 minutes during a conversation.
+Many operators also identify at the beginning — that's fine practice, but only the end ID is required by rule.
+A simple "WRYZ123" is all that's needed.
+Don't make up cute phonetic versions of your callsign - just say it clearly.

 Most repeaters have a short beep or tone that sounds after each transmission.
 This "courtesy tone" signals that the repeater is ready for the next person to transmit.
 Wait for it before keying up.
 This brief pause also gives other stations a chance to break in if they need to.